aliefee/iot-next/README.md

+## Introduction

 A simple frontend built on next.js framework with React client-side features and websockets.
 Frontend connects to an iot edge(websocket server) and shows current messages from websocket.
 Purpose was visualising current iot-sensor measurements on the web.

+Update needed.
+Still might be helpful for beginners.
+Please feel free to open an issue or ask about implementation details.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).